 When it comes to sharpening your colored pencils, its critical that you get a sharpener that doesn’t break the lead every single time you want to get a fine point.

-Colored pencils are not at all like your standard graphite pencil you are likely familiar with.
+Colored pencils are not at all like your standard graphite pencil or mechanical pencil you are likely familiar with.

 While the wood casing is their only shared attribute, the core of colored pencil is a comprised of a mixture between wax/oil (varies from brand to brand), binders, and pigment – whereas graphite pencils are made of rock.

 Some of the best colored pencil sharpeners must have an incredibly sharp blade, gently handle the delicate core of the colored pencil, and be able to form a fine point tip on command – like the Mobius & Ruppert colored pencil sharpener.